 Where Section R402.1.2 would require insulation levels above R-30 and the design of the roof/ceiling assembly does not allow sufficient space for the required insulation, the minimum required insulation for such roof/ceiling assemblies shall be R-30.
 Insulation shall extend over the top of the wall plate to the outer edge of such plate and shall not be compressed.
-This reduction of insulation from the requirements of Section R402.1.32 shall be limited to 500 square feet (46 m2) or 20 percent of the total insulated ceiling area, whichever is less.
+This reduction of insulation from the requirements of Section R402.1.32 shall be limited to 500 square feet (46 m^[≤]) or 20 percent of the total insulated ceiling area, whichever is less.
 Where Section R402.1.2 would require R-49 insulation in the ceiling, installing R-38 over the top of exterior walls where insulation is compressed in the eaves shall be deemed to satisfy the requirement for R-49 insulation provided that the balance of the ceiling is at R-49.
-Where Section R402.1 would require R-60 insulation in the ceiling, installing R-49 over the top of exterior walls where insulation is compressed in the eaves shall be deemed to satisfy the requirement for R-60 insulation in the ceiling, installing R-49 over the top of exterior walls where insulation is compressed in the eaves shall be deemed to satisfy the requirement for R-60.
-This reduction shall not apply to the U-factor alternative approach in Section R402.1.4 and the Total UA alternative in Section R402.1.5.
+Where Section R402.1 would require R-60 insulation in the ceiling, installing R-49 over the top of exterior walls where insulation is compressed in the eaves shall be deemed to satisfy the requirement for R-60 This reduction shall not apply to the U-factor alternative approach in Section R402.1.4 and the Total UA alternative in Section R402.1.5.